 How long does it take for a dental bridge to feel normal?

 It takes about two weeks for a bridge to feel normal and comfortable in your mouth.
-Patients need to adjust to a new appliance in their mouth, and learn how to function chewing, biting, and speaking with it.
+Patients need to adjust to a new appliance in their mouth and learn how to function by chewing, biting, and speaking with it.

-If you have missing teeth or are about to lose your teeth, contact Lanier Family & Cosmetic Dentistry in Buford, Georgia to learn more about the best options for you.
+If you have missing teeth or are about to lose your teeth, request an appointment with Lanier Family and Cosmetic Dentistry in Buford, Georgia to learn more about the best options for you.